 Prostate cancer is a form of cancer in which patients may face risk from over- or undertreatment.
 Many forms of prostate cancers are slow growing, and in an elderly patient may need nothing more than careful monitoring.
 However, if an aggressive form of the cancer is not diagnosed and treated at an early stage, the tumor may metastasize, spreading from the prostate to other parts of the body.

 At Miller & Wagner, our attorneys investigate and present damage claims for failure to appropriately diagnose and treat prostate cancer, including castration-resistant prostate cancer.
 We offer a free initial consultation to discuss your case.
-With offices in Eugene and Portland, our lawyers represent plaintiffs injured by medical negligence throughout Oregon and Washington.
+With offices in Pacific City and Portland, our lawyers represent plaintiffs injured by medical negligence throughout Oregon and Washington.

 PSA Screening Tests and Prostate Cancer